Undergraduate Programs in Political Science and International Studies

-The department offers distinctive opportunities for undergraduates:
+Distinctive opportunities for undergraduates:

 - Students interested in law can choose to concentrate in public law, have many opportunities for internship, and benefit from assistance in law school applications from Dr. Morgan Hazelton, our department specialist in law and judicial politics.

-- There are distinctive interdisciplinary programs at SLU in many areas of the world, including Middle East Studies, Russian and East European Area Studies, and Latin American Studies (more information).
+- There are distinctive interdisciplinary programs at SLU in many areas of the world, including Middle East Studies, Russian and East European Area Studies, and Latin American Studies. (more)

-- Students can study abroad at our sister campus in Madrid or at many other locations worldwide (more information).
+- Students can study abroad at our sister campus in Madrid or at many other locations worldwide. (more)

 - Class sizes are small.
-Students can expect individualized attention from their professors and also have the opportunity to conduct research, either assisting professors with their research or writing an honors thesis (more information).
+Students can expect individualized attention from their professors and also have the opportunity to conduct research, either assisting professors with their research or writing an honors thesis. (more)

-- Undergraduates can start taking graduate classes before they earn their B.A. and quickly finish an M.A. as part of our accelerated M.A. program (more information).
+- Undergraduates can start taking graduate classes before they earn their B.A. and quickly finish an M.A. as part of our accelerated M.A. program. (more)

 McGannon Hall, Room 149